 - Develop and agree to facilitate the practicum experience

-- Assist the student with their Practicum Educational Plan, which outlines the roles and responsibilities of the student, preceptor, and JHSPH, as well as the practicum project description, specific goals and objectives, and proposed timeline.
+- Identify a student for the project; once selected, assist the student with their Practicum Learning Plan, which outlines the roles and responsibilities of the student, preceptor, and JHSPH, as well as the practicum project description, specific goals and objectives, and proposed timeline.

 - Provide adequate working space for the student as needed (e.g. computer, Internet, desk)